ManyThreads/mythos/README.md

   untyped memory for allocation of kernel objects, portals for outgoing system calls and messages, execution contexts for application threads.
-* musl libc, llvm/clang libcxx++ integration mostly usable
+* musl libc, llvm/clang libcxx, llvm libomp integration mostly usable
+ * user-mode futex within the same capability space, uses the execution context's binary semaphore for notifications
+ * `pthread_create`, `pthread_join`, `pthread_mutex` are working
-* x87 FPU support (does not enable AVX yet, no XCR0)
+* x87 FPU support including AVX and AVX512F (needs more testing though)

 ## Work in Progress

+* actual memory management support for mmap
-* pthreads and openmp support
+* more complete pthreads and openmp support
 * basic benchmarks, testing, performance tuning
 * endpoints for receiving incoming messages
-* asynchronous notifications for Futex and similar constructs
 * integrating a tracing framework for system-wide performance analysis
-* KNC: vector unit support
-* KNC: CPUHOT interrupt and related events

 ## Future Work

 * access to the performance counters
-* improved user-level programming like libc, stdc++
+* KNC: vector unit support (if needed by users)
+* KNC: CPUHOT interrupt and related events (if needed by users)

 # Quick Usage Guide